 git push -f or force push to the branch.

-Note: Never, I mean, NEVER force push on a branch that multiple people might be working from!
+Note: Never, I mean, NEVER force push on a branch that multiple people might

 So now, the remote is updated with the needed changes and now we can make a PR or rebase to the main branch locally and then I delete the branch both locally and on the remote, now I have one clean commit that implements the whole feature.